 Information Technology is authorized to engage in investigations and apply certain penalties to enforce this policy.
 These penalties include, but are not limited to, temporary or permanent reduction or elimination of access privileges to any or all of the components of the Information Technology Resources.
 If, in the opinion of Information Technology, it is necessary to preserve the integrity of facilities, services, or data, IT may suspend any access, whether or not the account owner is suspected of a violation.
 In such a case, IT will attempt to notify the user of any such action after the potential threat to the facilities, services, or data is contained.
-If such an investigation is required it will be done only under the direct authorization of the Chief Information Officer (CIO) and all effort will be made not to disclose any content to anyone other than those with a need to know during the investigation or adjudication of the alleged offense networks.
+If such an investigation is requiredrequired, it will be done only under the direct authorization of the Chief Information Officer (CIO) and all effort will be made not to disclose any content to anyone other than those with a need to know during the investigation or adjudication of the alleged offense.

+Consequences of the discovery and investigation process or normal maintenance might include the inspection of files contained in an individual's storage space or monitoring selected traffic on the networks.
 Again, all effort will be made not to disclose any content to anyone other than those with a need to know.
 However, where there are moral, ethical, or legal implications of the nondisclosure of such information, Information Technology personnel are similarly instructed to contact the Chief Information Officer (CIO) (CIO@marshall.edu), who may authorize its disclosure to appropriate authorities if deemed warranted.